DIY Studio System

 There was an article in The Hollywood Reporter about YouTubers building their own studios.
 It got me thinking about the past, present, and future of the cinema production biz.

-This post isn’t a eulogy.
-It’s a reframe for every filmmaker wondering if there’s still a place for their voice and a path for their career.
+This post isn't a eulogy.
+It's a reframe for filmmakers wondering if there's still a place for your voice and a path for your career.
 The traditional studio system may be faltering, but creator-led studios are rising.

 Creators Taking Over the Lot